 Dr Tom Wakeford is a biologist, action researcher and participatory worker.
 He works in collaboration with popular movements and other civil society organisations in relation to power - particularly that which relates to science and technology - and their interface with society and our environment.

-Having studied the natural sciences at the universities of Cambridge and York, Tom became involved in a range of different processes of participatory technology assessment, going on to use participatory action research in a range of other areas, such as climate justice and anti-racism.
+Having studied natural sciences, history and philosophy, Tom became involved in a range of different processes of technology assessment, going on to use participatory action research in a range of other areas, such as climate justice and anti-racism.
 He has collaborated with a wide range of civil society organisations in the UK, the European Union, India, Brazil, Zimbabwe and Myanmar.
 He has particular expertise in working with individuals and groups who have been excluded from traditional top-down processes of dialogue.